 8. He who gets wisdom loves his own soul; he who treasures understanding will find good.

 9. A false witness will not go unpunished, and he who utters lies will perish.

 ¶10.
-Luxury is unbefitting a fool.
+It is unbefitting a fool to enjoy luxury.
 How much less for a slave to rule over princes?

 11. A man’s wisdom makes him slow to anger, and it is his glory to pass over a transgression.

 12. A king’s rage is like the roaring of a lion, but his favor is like dew on the grass.

 13. A foolish son is a calamity to his father, and a wife’s contentions are a continual drip.

 14. House and wealth are the heritage of fathers, but a prudent wife is from the